Some of these trends existed before 2021, but now they are particularly noticeable and may permanently change our work habits.

 In a way, this is an extension of remote working.
 However, on top of employees being able to work where they want, there’s also a growing trend in people being able to work when they want.

 It seems that staff are gaining the working experience of more freedom to fit their jobs around their personal lives, rather than the other way around.
-Although it’s unlikely that standard 9-5 businesses will ever allow staff to do all their hours in the middle of the night, flexibility definitely seems to be a big thing already in 2021.
-With remote working set to become fairly commonplace post-pandemic, it’s likely that flexibility will go hand-in-hand with this to ensure that employees get to work when it suits them best.
+Although it’s unlikely that standard 9-5 businesses will ever allow staff to do all their hours in the middle of the night, flexibility is already a big thing in 2021.
+With the remote working set becoming pretty commonplace post-pandemic, flexibility will likely go hand-in-hand with this to ensure that employees get to work when it suits them best.

 Mental Health Support